jmieses/jmportfolio.github.io/_posts/2020-04-04-deCasteljauAlgorithm.md

 ## Introduction

 The deCasteljau algorithm gives a way to construct Bezier curves with a very simple approach.
-By recursively iterating over the control points, we can obtain the Bezier in a very efficient manner, and without the use of factorials for the generation of the basis functions of the curve.
+By recursively iterating over the control points, we can obtain the Bezier curve in a very efficient manner by avoiding the use of factorials for the generation of the basis functions of the curve.

 A Bezier curve is a parametric polynomial curve that uses polynomials for its coordinates functions [1].
 Consequently, an nth-degree Bezier curve is defined by